The intermediate level-sets of the four-dimensional membrane model: Notation and Preliminaries

 where $\partial_{2}V$ denotes the points in $V^{c}$ whose graph distance to $V$ is less or equal than 2.

 The estimation of the Green function is important throughout the proof.
 We now paraphrase the asymptotics from \cite[Observation 1.5]{ref2}.
-Before we state it, we need to define the continuum Green function $\tilde{G}$: \begin{defi} The continuum Green function of Bilaplacian operator on a domain $D$ with Dirichlet boundary condition on $\partial D$ is a function $\tilde{G}^{D}(x,y)=\tilde{G}_{y}^{D}(x)$ that solves the following equations:
+Before we state it, we need to define the continuum Green function $\widetilde{G}$: \begin{definition} The continuum Green function of bi-Laplacian operator on a domain $D$ with Dirichlet boundary condition on $\partial D$ is a function $\widetilde{G}^{D}(x,y)=\widetilde{G}_{y}^{D}(x)$ that solves the following equations: